Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/2_set_up_the_data_collection_scene.md

 <img src="Gifs/2_aspect_ratio.gif"/>
 </p>

-We need to add a few components to our camera in order to equip it for the perception workflow.
+We need to add a few components to our camera in order to equip it for the synthetic-data-generation.

 * **Action**: Select the `Main Camera` GameObject in the _**Hierarchy**_ tab and in the _**Inspector**_ tab, click on _**Add Component**_.